Math syntax¶

 foreach lists¶

-If the math component is indexed over dimensions (a.k.a. "sets" - e.g., techs
+If the math component is indexed over dimensions (a.k.a. "sets" - e.g., techs, nodes, timesteps), then you need to define a foreach list of those sets.

-If the component is dimensionless, no foreach
+If the component is dimensionless, no foreach list needs to be defined.

-will build the component over all nodes
+For example, foreach: [nodes, techs] will build the component over all nodes and techs in the model.

-The available dimensions in Calliope are: nodes
+The available dimensions in Calliope are: nodes, techs, carriers, costs, timesteps.

-If using time clustering and inter-cluster storage math, there is also a datesteps
+If using time clustering and inter-cluster storage math, there is also a datesteps set available.

 If you want to build over your own custom dimension, you will need to add it to the Calliope model dataset before building the optimisation problem, e.g. as a new indexed parameter.